artsy/artsy.github.io/_posts/2016-01-30-iOS-Junior-Interviews.markdown

 I respect that no-one is in control of other people, so yes, references are a bit of a wild card from a junior's perspective.
 However, hopefully you've had a collection of positive interactions with people who can talk about that.
 It's not about your programming prowess at this point, it's about how you work with others and character reference.
 Consider listing professors, advisers or supervisors from other jobs.

+### About that thanks

+Sending an email to say thanks for your interview seems to be the ettiquette in the US.
+I don't recall doing it for my interviews, and not every person I've interviewed at Artsy has done it.
+When I brought up the concept recently, people mostly felt like another chore in the process.
+So, I'd recommend doing it - but do it with a purpose.
+Provide a link to something you talked about during the interview and make it feel like an email with a reason to exist.

 ### On the Aftermath

 So, interviews are over.
 What is happening behind the scenes?
 After your interviews are done, there will be a flurry of behind the scenes emails.
 From my experience at Artsy, it probably takes a few days to get enough of a consensus around a yay/nay.
 Someone should be keeping the applicant up to date, even if it's a matter of "not yet, but we're talking."

 This bit is hard, because you're in limbo, and it can take a while.
 I think with Sarah this took about a week and a half, from her final interviews to being able to send her an offer.
 Which I'm sure for her weren't great, she could be so close to an offer - or weeks wasted on moving towards another.
 Sending "How's it going?" emails is totally fine if you've not heard back in a week.
 It's not cool for a company to not get back to you if you have interviewed.

 ### On the Launch Pad